Independence Network·16 March 2026·7 min read

 The open-source alternative

-At Independence Media, we build on WordPress.
+At Independence Network, we build on WordPress.
 Not because it's trendy — because it means you own everything.

 Here's what that looks like in practice: